 WHERE TO STAY

-While you can take the ParkBus to Arrowhead, or drive there for the day, I really recommend planning a two- or three-day trip, just to enjoy the area, experience what can be a real winter wonderland, and make the most of your adventure.
+There are a number of options for hotels in and around Huntsville, and you can also book winter cabins at Arrowhead, but I highly recommend planning a two- or three-day trip, just to enjoy the area, experience what can be a real winter wonderland, and make the most of your adventure.

-Huntsville has a number of hotels and places to stay, including Deerhurst Resort, but it’s also not a long drive from Gravenhurst either, and there is a lot to do in that area.
-I am a big fan of the Residence Inn by Marriott Gravenhurst Muskoka Wharf, which includes free breakfast, a fireplace in your room, and the hotel is also pet-friendly.
+Huntsville has a number of hotels and places to stay, including Best Western Plus Muskoka Inn, Holiday Inn Express & Suites, and Deerhurst Resort, but it’s also not a long drive from Gravenhurst, and there is a lot to do in that area.
+My favourite hotel there is the Residence Inn by Marriott Gravenhurst Muskoka Wharf, which includes free breakfast, a fireplace in your room, and the hotel is also pet-friendly.

-While you’re in Gravenhurst, I also highly recommend a stop at Sawdust City Brewing Company, where they have a large number of their beers on tap, and you can buy cans and bottles of beer from their store as well.
+While you’re in Gravenhurst, I also highly recommend a stop at Sawdust City Brewing Company, where they have a large number of beer on tap, and you can buy cans and bottles from their store as well.
 February 14 to 17 you can also enjoy the Gravenhurst Winter Carnival.